shsagir/play-area-sync/docs/hello-world.md

 template:      article
 reviewed:      2016-09-15
-naviTitle:     No CMS/framework
+naviTitle:     General
-title:         Deploy some code to fortrabbit with Git
+title:         Deploy code to fortrabbit with Git
 lead:          This is the famous 5 minute tutorial to get started with fortrabbit.
 See how fast and easy you can get your code up and running.
+stack:         all
 group:         Install_guides